Lusito/pixlcam/docs/guide/influenced-camera.md

 This camera allows you to:
 - Configure a target
-  - A target has a a position, zoom and optionally aim influences.
+  - A target has a a position, zoom and optionally influence vectors.
-  - An aim influence can be used to move the camera in the direction the player is moving and/or aiming.
+  - A target influence can, for example, be used to move the camera in the direction the player is moving and/or aiming.
   - You can switch targets to focus on something different, for example a cinematic event or a missile to be controlled for a short time.
 - Set up visual cues in the world, which attract the camera (both in position and zoom)
 - Configure world boundaries.